fleetingnotes/fleeting-notes-website-md/publish/notes/create-custom-date-formatting-with-templater.md

 1. Install and enable the [templater plugin](https://github.com/SilentVoid13/Templater) in Obsidian
 2. In the templater settings, enable "Trigger Templater on new file creation"
 ![[templater-setting-new-file-creation.png]]
-3. Templater supports a library called `moment`, you can see the what different types of formats you can use in the [documentation](https://momentjs.com/docs/#/displaying/)
+3. Templater supports a library called `moment`, you can see the what different types of formats you can use in the [documentation](https://momentjs.com/docs/#/displaying/).
+Update the note template in the Fleeting Notes settings
 ```
 created_date: "<% moment("${datetime}").format("YYYY-MM-DD") %>"
 ```
-4. Then try and run the sync command
+4. Then try and run the sync command and see the proper date format work!